Loughborough Amherst School: Origins and history

 In 1841, Lady Mary Arundell (c.
-1785-1845) (widow of Lord Arundell of Wardour) opened a small school for girls in her home Paget House in Woodgate, Loughborough.
+1785–1845) (widow of Lord Arundell of Wardour) opened a small school for girls in her home Paget House in Woodgate, Loughborough.

 Lady Mary asked the Rosminian Sisters of Providence to assist her in this endeavour and two nuns from Italy were sent to Loughborough.
-On the Solemnity of the Annunciation ("Lady Day") 25 March 1844, the Rosminian sisters took charge of the work, which thus became the first Roman Catholic school in England run by religious sisters.
+On the Solemnity of the Annunciation ("Lady Day") 25 March 1844, the Rosminian sisters took charge of the work, which was the first Roman Catholic school in England run by religious sisters.

-Mary Amherst (Sister Mary Agnes) (1824-1860) joined the Order in 1846 and came to Loughborough.
+Mary Amherst (Sister Mary Agnes) (1824–1860) joined the Order in 1846 and came to Loughborough.
 In 1854, she became the first Superior in England of the Order.
 Loughborough became the central house of the Rosminian Sisters in England.

-Mary was a young lady engaged to the renowned architect Augustus Pugin.
+Mary was engaged to the architect Augustus Pugin.
 Pugin had proposed to Mary in November 1844, shortly after the death of his second wife.
 Mary had accepted.
 However, the engagement did not last, for in May 1846 Mary entered the Order of the Rosminian Sisters of Providence.
 Mary's brother William became a Jesuit.
 Her brother Francis became Roman Catholic Bishop of Nottingham (1858 to 1879).

-A convent was established at Gray Street, Loughborough and the school moved to Gray Street.
+A convent was established at Gray Street, Loughborough, and the school moved to Gray Street.
 The convent and chapel were designed by architect Charles Hansom, brother of the inventor of the Hansom cab.
 Charles was an acolyte of Augustus Pugin.